 If any of our readers are thinking about beginning divorce proceedings, do you recommend that they start straight away or wait a little while?

 Everyone’s circumstances are different; that’s why it is so important to get legal advice before making any decisions.
 Often people are in a state of shock when they first separate, so this isn’t the right time to be making any major decisions, such as where they will live.
 Others are keen to get matters sorted as quickly as possible to cut all ties and move on.
 In a rush to do so, they often finalise matters without even understanding their spouse’s financial situation or their own future financial needs.
 There are many other factors to consider when considering the timing of a divorce, such as the value of marital assets and whether these are likely to increase or decrease in the future.
 Always take legal advice!

 What do you think everyone should go into a marriage knowing?

 I would say the thing to know is to know who you are marrying.
-Before marrying, couples need to really get to know one another and their family, friends and colleagues.
-They should talk about how they envisage their lives unfolding after the wedding and find out whether they are on the same page about their future plans.
+Before marrying, couples need to really get to know one another and their family, friends, and colleagues.
+They should talk about how they envisage their lives unfolding after the wedding and determine whether they are on the same page about their future plans.
 I see so many couples separating after just one or two years of marriage, many citing that they had no shared interests or didn’t know about some nuance (eating too loudly is a very common complaint!).
 Or another is simply a hatred of their new mother-in-law!

 What would you say is the ‘best case scenario’ or outcome of a divorce?